You are driving your car and suddenly the EPC light is displaying (often together with the engine light) on your

 Will it damage my engine?
 Is it dangerous to drive with?
 How much will it cost to repair my car?

-In this article, you will learn everything you have to know about the EPC light is and how to fix it and how much it would cost.
+In this article, you will learn everything you have to know about the EPC light to fix it.

-The EPC Light indicates that there is a problem in the Electronic Power Control(EPC) System.
-This problem is often related to your throttle body system but it could also be a problem with your brake(ABS) system.
-The light is often showing up together with the Engine, ABS or ESP Light depending on where the problem is located.
+The Volkswagen EPC light is often showing up together with the Engine, ABS or ESP Light depending on where the problem is located.